 Next Holiday Festival is to be on Friday, December 5, 2014

-"Gather up the kids and come out to the park for this community holiday event," Chamber of Commerce President Joe Roth III.
+"Gather up the kids and come out to the park for this community holiday event," Chamber of Commerce President Kara Lundgren said.
 "It's going to be lots of fun."

-While you're eating, don't forget to turn your attention to the Founders Park stage, where an assortment of entertainment will be offered throughout the evening.
+While you're eating, don't forget to turn your attention to the Founders Park stage, where entertainment will be on going throughout the evening.
+Local dancers will perform excerpts from "The Nutcracker."
 In the Santa Paws competition, dogs will duke it out for the best holiday outfit.
-Children under eight will get their turn on stage, and a chance to meet Mrs. Claus, in the Mister Gingerbread Man and Miss Sugarplum Fairy contest.
-Participants, dressed in their holiday finest, will be called on stage to make a holiday wish to Mrs. Claus.
+Children under eight will get their turn on stage in the Mister Gingerbread Man and Miss Sugarplum Fairy contest.
+Participants, dressed in their holiday finest, will be called on stage to make a wish to Mrs. Claus.
 Each child will receive a gift.
 In addition, one lucky boy will be crowned Mister Gingerbread Man while one lucky girl will be crowned Miss Sugarplum Fairy.

 The Chamber of Commerce is seeking more entrants for the parade.
 For information, or if you would like to volunteer at Holiday Festival, call 305-664-4503 or stop by the Islamorada Chamber of Commerce & Visitors Center at the entrance to Founders Park, mile marker 87, bayside.